SenseLogic/CODEX/README.md

 *   Write all type identifiers in PascalCase : Product, ProductImage.
 *   Write all function, variable and constant identifiers in camelCase : product, productImage, productIndex, productCount, productArray, productByIdMap.
 *   Write each function parameter on its own line.
-*   Don't add an ending comma to array literals.
+*   Do not add an ending comma to array literals.
 *   Declare standard functions and methods instead of arrow functions.
 *   Use arrow functions only as call arguments.
 *   Declare HTML attributes in this order : id, class, style, data-, tag-specific, on.
 *   Order classes from low to high level : class="icon green-search-icon product-filter-button".
-*   Don't use quotes for evaluated HTML attributes : placeholder={ ... }.
+*   Do not use quotes for evaluated HTML attributes : placeholder={ ... }.
 *   Use double quotes for HTML attributes : id="..." class="..." style="..." data-name="..." src="..." on:click={ ... }.
 *   Use single quotes for string literals.
 *   Use pre-incrementations and pre-decrementations : ++productIndex, --messageCount.